ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

     - Primary node agent that runs on each Kubernetes node
     - Can register node with the API server
     - Applies, creates, updates, and destroys containers on a node
+    - CAN BE USED BY ITSELF AS CLI TOOL??
 - More ...
+    - HYPERLINK ???

 # Installation